-Specialising subjects such as Food and Beverage management, Foundations in Hospitality and Tourism, Destinations and Attractions, Resort and Hotel Operations and Current Issues in Tourism provide a focus to the degree.
-These build on a foundation of management subjects including economics and global impacts, organisational behaviour, strategy and innovation, risk and legal issues, research methods and financial concepts.
+Specialising subjects such as Food and Beverage Knowledge, Sustainable Procurement for Hospitality and Tourism, Tourism Attraction Management and Project Restaurant provide a focus to the degree.
+These build on a foundation of management subjects including Marketing, Strategy and Leadership, Financial Concepts, Innovation, and Risk and Legal Issues.
+Research skills are embedded throughout the degree in subjects such as Tourism Theories and Concepts and Taking Responsibility for Tourism and Hospitality.
 Students can draw on an extensive range of specialised electives to further pursue their study interests.

 Course units include: